katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 state too.

-In a specific domain defining a guideline that all functions passed as parameters should be stateless (or even idempotent) may be useful, but it is dangerous to trust that in Go.
+In a specific domain defining a guideline that all functions passed as parameters should be stateless may be useful, but it is dangerous to trust that in Go.

 # Functions and state

 TODO
 - Talk about closures
 - Create an "object" just with closures
+- Fabricate methods for an object using its type functions and the object itself as a closure

 # What is an object anyway ?